bassixt/Branch_prediction_whats_left/README.md

 Assuming that we want to analyse all the branches encountered, in this implementation of the SHM a bug is present: the last written data by the client are not read from the server if the memory section is not completely full.
 It means that if we have SHM sections of 1024 cells and at the end we write only 500 data, the client will not inform the server to read them.
 Solutions can be:
 * using a new flag in the `shMemory` but the client should understand when it has finished (not easy in our case)...
-* use SHM sections smaller such that the last lost data are few.
+* using SHM sections smaller such that the last lost data are few.
-* use sections with only one cell length (no data are lost, but overhead due to synchronisation).
+* using sections with only one cell length (no data are lost, but overhead due to synchronisation).

 ### Semaphores <a name="SHM_bug_sem"></a>
 To solve the semaphores' name problem and so to finalise the server computations detecting the end of the benchmark, different solutions exists: